Podcastindex-org/podcast-namespace/chapters/jsonChapters.md

 ```

 In this simple form, the chapter objects are treated as sequential just based on their index as a function of being
-ordered in ascending fashing based on their `startTime`.
+ordered in ascending fashion based on their `startTime`.
 In a very simple example such as this nothing is present except the `startTime`,
 `title`, and a few bits of optional meta-data.

 <br><br>